BIGJRA/BIGJRA.github.io/rejuv.md

 -   Fast and hard damage

-After some scenes, you’ll get a treat from Tesla.
+After some scenes, you'll get a treat from Tesla.

 The next set of battles: